theartofcomputerprogramming/meetup/README.md

 **3:00 - 3:10** Break<br>
 **3:10 - 4:00** *Exercises* (pp.24-28), shoot the breeze<br>

-We introduce the computer used throughout TAOCP!
+We introduce the MMIX computer used throughout TAOCP!

+We learn how data is represented and stored in MMIX memory.
+Data is operated upon using instructions from the MMIX instruction set.

+We'll start with instructions for moving data between memory and registers where data may be manipulated.

+We'll end with instructions for basic arithmetic on data.

+The next few meetups will cover enough of MMIX to attain a working knowledge sufficient to read and write simple programs.

 **Note on MMIX and MIX**